bearyogi/Manage_Home_Budget/README.md

 * attractive and simple design
 * add, modify, delete expenses and incomes
 * create and join families
-* track all data shown of charts
+* track all data shown on charts
 * see tables with all data

 ## Mysql configuration